Mohebullah98/playerScores-Java/README.md

 If two players have the same score, return the one who is lexographically less, (alphabetical order).

-Given a non-empty list of playerScoes, return the top k players.
+Given a non-empty list of playerScores, return the top k players.

 Your answer should be sorted by player ranking.
 If two players have the same score, then the player with lexographically smaller name is ranked higher.